iidb/wing/readme.md

 Windows: [Mingw-w64](https://winlibs.com/)

 Linux: Upgrade the version of GCC to 10 or newer.
+You can use `g++ --version` to check the version.
 You may also use Clang.

 If you use the default arguments on Linux, you can just do: